kasdihacene/BlogCreator4Engineer/README.md

 The target data are stored on Github as json file **[db.json]**, A Typicode JSON Server intercepts the request and retrieves the data according to the requested object.

+### :rocket: What do I need to set it up?

+:wrench: **Prerequisite :**

+        You have to install :
+        - A run-time environment node.js
+        - Node Package Manager npm
+        - Angular CLI (npm install -g @angular/cli).

+You'll need some basic experience with the command line, and access to your own JSON server where you can retrieve the data.
+And some node.js dependencies to install.

-> For the first time you have to install all angular packages
+> For the first time, you have to install Install the dependencies in the local node_modules folder.

+        > git clone <REPOSITORY>
+        > cd <REPOSITORY>
         > npm install
         > ng serve [OPTION]